 What Vitamin K-2 mainly does is it puts calcium in the right place.

-This is a typical thing about calcium, it stops going to the bones where it ought to, and instead it accumulates in some wrong places, like in the arteries as plaques, or perhaps in the kidneys as kidney stones (studies based on this hypothesis are ongoing), or in the mouth as calcified plaques.
-Calficifation in the arteries is a better predictor of heart attacks than cholesterol levels, so this is a big deal.
+This is a typical thing about calcium, in the diseases of modern civilisation: it stops going (as much) to the bones where it ought to, and instead it accumulates (more) in some wrong places, like in the arteries as plaques, or perhaps in the kidneys as kidney stones (studies based on this hypothesis are ongoing), or even in the mouth as calcified plaques.
+How many women do you know with osteopenia or osteoporosis, all worrying about breaking their bones when they get older?
+To me it seems like all of them.
+And now they can't take Fosamax which pumps up their calcium levels, because it turns out that makes their bones brittle and gives them heart attacks.
+This is all about calcium going to the wrong places, out of the bones, into the arteries.
+Hello!

 An anecdote to add to Science: my dentist today (4/4/2022) said I had not much calculus on my lower front teeth.
 After a lifetime of heavy calculus (calcified mineral deposits) on those very teeth, what changed was I have been taking 360mcg/day K-2(MK7), for the last few months.
-This is consistent with the claim that calcium deposits on the teeth are regulated also by K-2.p
+This is consistent with the claim that calcium deposits on the teeth are regulated also by K-2.

 So that's how we measure the RDA, and that's what it means.
 So, do you think that's enough?